mightyaleksey/js13k-2025-cats-puzzle/readme.md

 This time I decided to make a logic game and ended up in building variation of the match-3 game.
 To keep it entertaining I made rotation logic.

-Wanted (but did not made) to make a health concept for the stones (pieces) as wall, so those will get damaged and removed after new stones fall on those.
+Wanted (but did not made) to make a health concept for the stones (pieces).
+When stones fall, they will damage existing stones and remove those if it was too much.
 However, due to limited time ended up in endless puzzle game :D

+## Notes to Players

+Use mouse to interact with the board.
+Try to match 3 similar tiles in a row to collapse those.
+Tiles can be moved to adjacent positions (only if there is a match).

 ## Resources